-the sharing the micro-script reason to listen to an adult a child needs for the adult to use for this expectation to: give full attention and look at the teacher so you know what is going to happen next/what I am going to explain next. listen actively but silently "be ready to listen" so you can hear and understand what I am saying. respond appropriately "be ready to join in" get started with their learning "get started"
+to be the sharing the ready micro-script reason to listen to an adult a child needs for the adult to use for this expectation to: give full attention and look at the teacher "look at me" so you know what is going to happen next/what I am going to explain next. listen actively but silently "be ready to listen" so you can hear and understand what I am saying. respond appropriately "be ready to join in" get started with their learning "get started"

-micro-script sharing the reason for this expectation Walk in the school building it's the safest way to move around Wait for their turn to speak/select resources etc Please wait your turn because (this will vary) Stop justifying their actions by blaming someone else.
+respectful/safe micro-script sharing the reason for this expectation Walk in the school building Walk it's the safest way to move around Wait for their turn to speak/select resources etc Please wait your turn because... (this will vary) Stop justifying their actions by blaming someone else.
 E.g. "but he did because you have made the wrong choice